 Table 1.2 (opposite page 17) lists the project as possibly inconsistent with these two policies.
 As the table indicates, determination of policy compliance is most properly handled by the County Planning Department, Planning Commission, and ultimately, the Board of Supervisors.

 According to the Draft Final FAR Part 150 Noise Compatibility Study for the Monterey Peninsula Airport, various aircraft overflights will occur over the property.
 The safety impacts of these overflights should be addressed.

-and the second sec
+a the second second